Liberatii/documentation/docs/reference/supported_oracle_syntax/functions.rst

    end;

-|

 **Function with no arguments**
 ++++++++++++++++++++++++++++++

 If the function doesn't have any argument or has all defaults, Oracle can call this function without parentheses.
-In Postgres, you always should have parentheses.
-As we don't have type inference we create synonyms which add parentheses to a call.
+In Postgres, you should always have parentheses.
+As we don't have type inference, we create synonyms that add parentheses to a call.

 OracleDB